URLSession in Swift: The Essential Guide [with Examples]

 Chapter 1

-What is URLSession, and how does it handle internet protocols?
+What is URLSession and how to use it in Swift

 import Foundation

-The internet is defined by a series of layered protocols that describe how to transfer data across computers through connected networks.
+The Internet is defined by a series of layered protocols that describe how data is transferred between computers through connected networks.

 iOS Apps Transfer Data over the Internet Protocol Suite